AdarshUpadhyay1495/FrontEnd-Dev/Readme.md

 ## 💬 Acknowledgement

-Grateful to **Mr. Deepak Prasad** for their continuous mentorship and real-world teaching approach that makes learning practical and enjoyable.
+Grateful to **Mr. Sahil Kumar** for their continuous mentorship and real-world teaching approach that makes learning practical and enjoyable.

 ---